We will help you pay tribute

 A minister, priest or celebrant

 You may already know of someone who you would like to take the funeral service.
-If you do not have a particular person in mind, Philip and Ana-Maria can recommend an appropriate funeral celebrant, minister or priest who will meet with you and help you put together a meaningful ceremony.
+If you do not have a particular person in mind, Your funeral director from Woolerton’s can recommend an appropriate funeral celebrant, minister or priest who will meet with you and help you put together a meaningful ceremony.

 Organisations and clubs